carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl2.rst

 This function illustrates a number of interesting things about the
 parser:

-1) It shows how we use the Error routines.
+1) It shows how we use the LogError routines.
 When called, this function expects that the current token is a '(' token, but after parsing the subexpression, it is possible that there is no ')' waiting.
 For example, if the user types in "(4 x" instead of "(4)", the parser should emit an